IIUG World 2019

 Here’s an overview:

 Informix v14 limited a data page to 255 rows.
-V15 raises that to over 32000 rows.
+V15 raises that to over 32000 rows (the actual limit is 65535 rows, but IBM stopped testing at 32000 so YMMV).

 Informix v14 limited a table partition to 2^24 pages.
 V15 raises that to 2^48 pages.
 Most tables no longer require multiple partitions

-The maximum data under management under v14 was ~2PB (already more than any other RDBMS).
+The maximum data under management under v14 was ~8PB (already more than any other RDBMS).
 Under v15 that increases to half a yottabyte.
 That’s more than four times the entire contents of the Internet and, in practical terms, this is unlimited storage!
 No other RDBMS comes close to this capacity.

 V15 adds the ability to acquire the query plan for a live active query (and some historical queries that have completed) without setting up for it before execution.
 This can help to diagnose slow production performance.